 With a contractor, you have more flexibility than with an employee to negotiate payment timescales and to pay less than the agreed fees if they don’t cut the mustard.
+Also, you don't have to worry about providing benefits like whole life insurance or a matching 401K retirement account.
 But it’s important not to push them too far, or they won’t want to carry on working with you, and your relationship with them will be soured.

 When you take on an employee, you must know your and their rights and responsibilities under employment law, which is a very complex area.
 For example, you could have to pay statutory sick pay, or maternity or paternity pay.
 You must give your staff paid time off, and put a contract of employment in place.
 The list goes on.
 If you don’t have an HR department, consider using an outsourced HR service to help with this.
 This is a very easy area to fall into a trap because as the proverb says, “You don’t know what you don’t know.”